 1/2 cup lard or coconut oil for frying

 After an hour, open the bag and pour out any excess pickle juice.
 It doesn’t have to be perfectly drained, just not totally juicy.
-Add the egg (mix it first) and the buttermilk/cream, and mix together, then let sit for five minutes.
+Add the beaten egg and the buttermilk/cream, and mix together, then let sit for five minutes.
 Again, open the bag and pour out the excess liquid, if there is any.
 Texture is important at this point – the pieces should be wet but not swimming in a soup of pickle/egg/creamy goodness.

 Prep your dry ingredients by stirring them all together.